 As you matured and your powers of observation expanded, naturally you wanted to begin testing the world around you.
-You even may have thought that something you saw was caused by something else.
+You even may have thought that something you observed was caused by something else.
 In scientific terms, this is called cause and effect.
-For example, you stopped watering your house plant (the "cause"), and shortly after the plant leaves turned brown (the "effect").
-After witnessing many of these cause-and-effect relationships, you may start to think that these relationships are always the same.
+For example, a strong wind (the "cause") broke a tree branch (the "effect").
+After you've witnessed many of these cause-and-effect relationships, you may start to think that these relationships are consistent, always the same.
 But this is not necessarily true; there may be variation in the cause-and-effect relationships.
-Other things could have caused the leaves of your houseplant to turn brown.
-You can't assume that your poor plant-watering habits caused the plant leaves to turn brown without some sort of test.
+Other things could have caused the tree branch to fall.
+You can't assume that wind was the cause without some sort of test.

-When you first witness something happening, or make an observation, you often question why it may have happened.
-You then start to form hypotheses, informed explanations, about what you observed.
+When you first witness something happening, or make an observation, you often consider the reasons it may have happened.
+You are forming a hypothesis about what could have caused your observation.
 Hypotheses come in the form of "because" statements.
-For example, the plant leaves turned brown because you stopped watering the plant.
+For example, the tree branch broke because the wind was very strong.